 In this article, we’ll consider how you can use the Webix framework for data visualization in the financial sector.
 We’ll discuss some useful features provided by this development tool and take a look at a use case that demonstrates how a real web application intended to the analysis of economic indicators built with Webix widgets.

 If you’d like to successfully track the situation on the market and predict future trends, you must pay close attention to gathering and further analysis of leading financial indicators.
-The nature of modern economics does not allow spending a lot of time on such kind of researches.
+The nature of modern economics does not allow spending a lot of time on such kind of researchers.
 Trends change rapidly, so the task of processing vast volumes of data that contain financial indicators of different types has become a real challenge.
-But it’s not enough to just analyze the gathered data.
+But it’s not enough to analyze the gathered data.
 What’s even more important is to present the results of such analysis in a convenient and easy to understand form.
-One of the obvious solutions is the data visualization.
+One of the obvious solutions is a data visualization.
 Different types of charts and graphs allow significantly reduce the effort required to perceive and analyze the information.
 When you work with tables of data, it requires some time before you can draw any conclusions, but a correctly drawn diagram is usually understandable at a glance.

 So, let’s check how Webix can help with data visualization in the financial industry.

 As it been said, one of the most common forms of data visualization is a chart.
 And Webix UI Framework has dozens of them.